ballerkobe808/invest/README - 6 BUSINESS.txt

 Issue the 1099 before Jan 31 - Otherwise $50 late fee.
 If you don't issue a 1099, IRS can come after you and make you pay the tax (withholdings) 28%

+You don't have to issue 1099s for payments made to Credit Cards You don't have to issue 1099s to Corporations